IISH/PID-webservice/README.md

         </SOAP-ENV:Body>
     </SOAP-ENV:Envelope>

-You do not need the locatt expicitly mentioned in the handle to redirect endusers to the desired locations.
+You do not need the locatt expicitly mentioned in the handle to redirect end users to the desired locations.
 The country attribute can be used to direct users using GeoIP.
 We demonstrate this here:

 ### Update a Pid with a new resolve Url
 To change a resolve url, use the update method